jonaskahn/asktube/README.md

 - You need to go Google Gemini and VoyageAI to register account and generate your own API keys:
   - Gemini is free with your Google Account
-  - VoyageAI (recommended by Claude) gives you free 50M tokens (a huge amount) but you need add your credit card first.
+  - VoyageAI (recommended by Claude) gives you free 50M tokens (a huge amount) but you need to add your credit card first.
-- Replace your ENV setting in docker file `[free](compose/free.yaml)` and start docker
+- Replace your ENV setting in docker file [free](compose/free.yaml) and start docker

 ```shell
 docker compose -f compose/free.yaml pull && docker compose -f compose/free.yaml up -d